mr-stan-dev/snaply-flutter-plugin/README.md

 # Snaply

-⚠️ This plugin is still in alpha so API might change. ⚠️
+⚠️ This plugin is in alpha stage and its API may change. ⚠️

-A Flutter plugin for instant bug reports sharing with screenshots, screen recordings, attributes and logs.
+A Flutter plugin that enables instant bug reports sharing with screenshots, screen recordings, attributes, and logs.

-Intended to be used by developers and QA engineers in builds for debugging & testing.
+Designed for developers and QA engineers to enhance debugging and testing processes.

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)